Greek War of Independence: Macedonia

 It would take until the end of the century for the city's Greek community to recover.
 The revolt, however, gained momentum in Mount Athos and Kassandra, and the island of Thasos joined it.
 Meanwhile, the revolt in Chalkidiki was progressing slowly and unsystematically.
 In June 1821 the insurgents tried to cut communications between Thrace and the south, attempting to prevent the serasker Haji Muhammad Bayram Pasha from transferring forces from Asia Minor to southern Greece.
 Even though the rebels delayed him, they were ultimately defeated at the pass of Rentina.

 The insurrection in Chalkidiki was, from then on, confined to the peninsulas of Mount Athos and Kassandra.
 On 30 October 1821, an offensive led by the new Pasha of Thessaloniki, Muhammad Emin Abulubud, resulted in a decisive Ottoman victory at Kassandra.
 The survivors, among them Pappas, were rescued by the Psarian fleet, which took them mainly to Skiathos, Skopelos and Skyros.
 However, Pappas died en route to join the revolution at Hydra.
 Sithonia, Mount Athos and Thasos subsequently surrendered on terms.

 Nevertheless, the revolt spread from Central to Western Macedonia, from Olympus to Pieria and Vermion.
-In the autumn of 1821, Nikolaos Kasomoulis was sent to southern Greece as the "representative of South-East Macedonia", and met Demetrius Ypsilantis.
+In the autumn of 1821, Nikolaos Kasomoulis was sent to southern Greece as the "representative of South-East Macedonia", and met Demetrios Ypsilantis.
 He then wrote to Papas from Hydra, asking him to visit Olympus to meet the captains there and to "fire them with the required patriotic enthusiasm".
 At the beginning of 1822, Anastasios Karatasos and Aggelis Gatsos arranged a meeting with other armatoloi; they decided that the insurrection should be based on three towns: Naoussa, Kastania, and Siatista.

 In March 1822, Mehmed Emin secured decisive victories at Kolindros and Kastania.
 Further north, in the vicinity of Naousa, Zafeirakis Theodosiou, Karatasos and Gatsos organized the city's defense, and the first clashes resulted in a victory for the Greeks.
 Mehmed Emin then appeared before the town with 10,000 regular troops and 10,600 irregulars.
 Failing to get the insurgents to surrender, Mehmed Emin launched a number of attacks pushing them further back and finally captured Naousa in April, helped by the enemies of Zafeirakis, who had revealed an unguarded spot, the "Alonia".
 Reprisals and executions ensued, and women are reported to have flung themselves over the Arapitsa waterfall to avoid dishonor and being sold in slavery.
 Those who broke through the siege of Naousa fell back in Kozani, Siatista and Aspropotamos River, or were carried by the Psarian fleet to the northern Aegean islands.